 - To target individual wasps, standard aerosols are the best option.
 Make sure the wasp gets a good dose and leave the area – they tend to get angry when sprayed!

-- To prevent wasps building nests around on the outside of your home, spray the perimeter of your home (especially the eaves) with insectide.
+- To prevent wasps building nests around on the outside of your home, spray the perimeter of your home (especially the eaves) with insecticide.
 Normally a ready to use pump pack is best suited for the job.

 - For direct treatment of nests, spray with PestXpert Wasp Jet Long Reach aerosol.
 (See safety considerations below).

-- PestXpert Pro-Spray Crawling and Pro-Spray Flying are good options to target the occasion wasp that flies in the home, although actually Pro-Spray Crawling provides the fastest performance due to its high solvent level.
+- PestXpert Pro-Spray Crawling and Pro-Spray Flying are good options to target the occasional wasp that flies in the home, although actually Pro-Spray Crawling provides the fastest performance due to its high solvent level.

 - For treating exterior surfaces to prevent wasps building nests, Pro-Spray Indoor and Outdoor and Pro-Spray Outdoor Perimeter will give lasting protection.
 The 1m wand on Pro-Spray Outdoor Perimeter will allow high places such as eaves to be reached safely.

 - For direct nest treatment use PestXpert Wasp Jet Long Reach aerosol.
 With a spray range of up to 6m and high volume output, nests can be coated with insecticide quickly, from a distance.